AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/new-architecture.md

 ## Benefits of New Architecture

-* Create new types of columns in the data warehouse, including calculated columns with SQL
+* Create new types of columns in the data warehouse, including calculated columns with SQL.
-* New columns are available immediately
+* New columns are available immediately.
-* Data latency is dramatically improved
+* Data latency is dramatically improved.

 ## Technical Benefits